 DMA, University of Southern California

-Hailed for his "powerful and eloquent" playing (New York Times), as “a brilliant performer—a gifted musical presence with a high sense of pianistic fantasy” (Salzburger Nachrichten), John Blacklow is a pianist of unusual versatility, as a soloist, as a collaborator with many ensembles and recital partners, and as an interpreter of repertoire both past and current.
+Hailed for his "powerful and eloquent" playing (New York Times), as “a gifted musical presence with a high sense of pianistic fantasy” (Salzburger Nachrichten) and “capable of the utmost in virtuosity” (Fanfare Magazine), John Blacklow is a pianist of unusual versatility, as a soloist, as a collaborator with many ensembles and recital partners, and as an interpreter of repertoire both past and current.
 He has been presented in many prestigious venues and concert series throughout the U.S., Europe, and Asia.

-A Steinway Artist, Blacklow was born in Boston and studied piano with Tatiana Yampolsky, graduating from both Harvard University and The Juilliard School.
-He has also worked with Bella Davidovich and Leonard Shure.
-He is Associate Professor of Piano at the University of Notre Dame, and has served as jury member for national and international competitions.
+A Steinway Artist, Blacklow studied piano with Tatiana Yampolsky, graduating from both Harvard University and The Juilliard School.
+He serves as Professor of Piano at the University of Notre Dame.